top of page

 In ancient China, an Emperor would have an honorable Empress and many imperial concubines in his palace.

-Hence, around the Qin and Han Dynasties (221 BC — 220 AD), silver and gold rings were worn by the queen and imperial concubines to show their physical conditions implicitly.
+Hence, during the Qin and Han Dynasties (221 BC — 220 AD), silver and gold rings were worn by the queen and imperial concubines to show their physical conditions implicitly.

-If one were in menstruation or pregnant, she would wear a gold ring on the left hand to imply that she's inconvenient to serve the emperor.
+If one were in menstruation or pregnant, she would wear a gold ring on the left hand to indicate that she's inconvenient to serve the emperor.

 When someone was available, she would wear a silver ring on her left hand and move it to her right hand after spending the night with the emperor.